shanelonergan/shanelonergan.github.io/_posts/2020-1-25-looping-in-javascript.md

 }
 ```

 This loop will iterate though the array and print out only the even numbers.
-However, ES6 provides a more intuitive syntax for working with arrays, know as the `for of` loop:
+However, ES6 provides a more intuitive syntax for working with arrays, know as the `for..of` loop:

 ```js
 arr = [1, 2, 3, 4, 5, 6]